tschaub/suite/docs/usermanual/source/installation/linux/suite.rst

 ~~~~~~~~~~~~~~~~

 .. warning:: The RPM packages are only available for CentOS 5 and above.

+.. note:: If upgrading jump to :ref:`RPM_upgrade` .

 #.
 Begin by adding the OpenGeo Yum repository.